eBay/EBNObservable/Documentation.md

 ## Minutiae

-The collection classes work by declaring themselves to be subclasses of their NSMutable* classes, while also using composition to actually implement their collection behavior with an instance variable of the same NSMutable* type.
+The collection classes work by declaring themselves to be runtime subclasses of classes in their collection's class cluster.

-The reason for the odd subclass-plus-private-implementation thing is because the NS collection classes are class clusters, where the top-level object just defines the protocol and hidden subclasses actually implement the behavior.
-Therefore, our collection objects need to subclass Apple's in order to interoperate as collections, but they can't call super to implement their behaviors as the superclass doesn't implement them.
+When a collection object is observed, EBNObservable gets the collection cluster subclass that handles that collection, and (if necessary) creates a runtime subclass of that class, replacing the collection primitives in the runtime subclass.

 Copying an observable collection object does not copy the observations.
 However, mutableCopy will return an  observable collection object (an EBNObservable), not an NSMutable.

-EBNObservable collections are NSCoded using an archiver proxy object that deals with strange issues with how class clusters work with NSCoder.

-# LazyLoader Reference #
+# LazyLoader Reference

 LazyLoader is a class that leverages Observable to introduce a few new capabilities appropriate for model objects.
 LazyLoader allows for the creation of several types of *synthetic properties*, which in this context means a property whose value is synthesized from other property values.

-Using LazyLoader used to require that you declare your object to be a subclass of LazyLoader, but this is no longer the case--LazyLoader is now a category on NSObject.

 LazyLoader synthetic properties are **properties**, just like normal Objective-C properties.
 You can declare them strong, weak, assign, copy, atomic or not, readonly or readwrite.
 You can declare custom setters and getters or not.

 If these concepts sound somewhat similar to Apple's new property attributes in the Swift language, as it happens, they are.
 I'd written the code for this before hearing about Swift, and was very happy to see these sort of features in the Swift language (remember, Apple had been working on Swift for years, much longer than I've been working on LazyLoader).
 Lots of other people have come up with similar ideas as well; you can find examples on the internet.

-## Lazily Loaded Properties ##
+## Lazily Loaded Properties
 The most basic type of property supported is a *lazily loaded* property, which is a property that only computes its value when its value is requested.
 Lazily loaded properties compute their value in the getter method when the getter is called, cache the computed value in an ivar, and use an invalidation method to force a re-computation of their value.
 Although lazily loaded properties are usually somewhat CPU-intensive to compute, they need to perform their computation synchronously--you shouldn't have lazily loaded properties initiate network requests to fetch their value.

 Lazily Loaded properties have a concept of a valid/invalid state.
 When the property is in the valid state, LazyLoader has cached the current value of the property in its instance variable, and will return this value when the getter is called without calling the getter method.
 When the property is in the invalid state, the value in the ivar does not reflect the correct value, and LazyLoader will cause the proper value to be computed the next time the property's value is requested.
 LazyLoader tracks valid/invalid states separately from the property itself; a pointer property can have a value of `NULL` while in the valid state.

-All lazily loaded properties need to be declared in the object's code, generally in the init method.
+All lazily loaded properties need to be declared in the classes' `+initialize` method.
 You can use either the `syntheticProperty:` method or the `SyntheticProperty()` macro.
 Just like Observable, the major difference is that the macro performs compile-time checks to ensure the property is actually a property of the class.
 Here's the code, for an example property named `fullName`:

 ```C
 	@property (strong) NSString *fullName;

 	...

 	// Method
 	[self syntheticProperty:@"fullName"];